VHIL-interns-hub/sensingmat_summer2022/docs/Work_logs.md

 -Tried other methods too.

 **Friday**
--Leaned about passport.js
+- Learned about passport.js
--Tried using passport.js to add cookies and sessions.
+- Tried using passport.js to add cookies and sessions.

 **Saturday**
 -Same as Friday